VCityTeam/UD-Viz/UDV-Core/src/Utils/3DTiles/3DTilesUtils.md

 ### Layer

 A layer is used by iTowns to group together similar type of data.
 In our case, the only layer we care about is the 3DTiles one.
-It can be fetched from the iTowns' `View` object with the `getLayerById` method :
+It can be fetched from the iTowns `View` object with the `getLayerById` method :

 ```js
 let layer = view.getLayerById('3d-tiles-layer');